Skip to content

 • MCP Gateway installed and configured

-Step 1: Deploy Redis
+Step 1: Deploy a Redis-based Datastore

 kubectl apply -n your-namespace -f - <<EOF